Joe Allon: Hartlepool United

 Pools paid a nominal fee for the striker to bring him back to the North East.
 Pools struggled near the foot of the Football League in 1988–89 under Moncur, and Allon scored just five goals in 26 starts.
-The team again struggled in 1989–90, and suffered a number of heavy defeats under Moncur – losing 7–1 at York, 6–1 at Aldershot and 6–0 at home to Doncaster.
+The team again struggled in 1989–90 and suffered some heavy defeats under Moncur – losing 7–1 at York City, 6–1 at Aldershot and 6–0 at home to Doncaster.
 As Pools improved in the second half of the season and moved off bottom spot after being rooted there with 9 points from 18 games, Allon managed 17 goals in 45 league starts to become the club's joint top-scorer with strike partner Paul Baker.
 New boss Cyril Knowles was the catalyst for change as he turned the club's fortunes around.
 Allon enjoyed a reunion with his former Newcastle United teammate Gascoigne in September 1990 as Pools played Tottenham Hotspur in the League Cup.
 Gascoigne netted 4 in a 5–0 White Hart Lane defeat for Pools, who lost the second-leg 2–1 at the Victoria Ground.

 Allon netted the winning goal for Pools at Feethams in November 1990, as Pools beat rivals Darlington 1–0.
-By scoring the winning goal at Feethams in 1997, the striker holds the distinction of being the only Pools striker to have twice scored a winning goal in front of the Tin Shed, the favoured end for supporters of Darlington.
+By scoring the winning goal at Feethams in 1997, the striker became the only Pools striker to have twice scored a winning goal in front of the Tin Shed, the favoured end for supporters of Darlington.